-Jackson State took a 10-7 lead into halftime, setting up the other big show of the night: the battle of the bands.
-Neither disappointed.
+Jackson State led 10-7 at halftime, setting up the other big show of the night: the battle of the bands.
+Neither group of musicians disappointed.
 TSU’s Aristocrat of Bands took the field first and had fans taking part using the lights on their phones.
 The Sonic Boom of the South went second.

-He believes it’s because of the coaches increasing the competition between the schools.
+He credits the coaches for increasing the competition between the schools.

 “There’s no limit what they could do because there’s been years since we were completely sold out,” Jones said.
 “But you see everybody at the tailgate here having a good time.
 Right now you can’t even get a parking spot in this area because of the hype.”

 Kerry Thomas, a 1989 graduate of Tennessee State, didn’t feel a difference in the mood of those tailgating from past years.
-He like Jones, he said the increased number of Jackson State fans is indicative of what is happening at HBCUs.
+But like Jones, he took notice of the increased number of Jackson State fans — a reflection of the momentum HBCUs are experiencing.

-That’s not Thomas being a Tennessee State graduate talking.
+That’s not Thomas being a Tennessee State graduate besmirching the JSU faithful.
 He’s a high school football coach in Memphis and routinely takes players to HBCU games, especially Southwestern Athletic Conference games, around the South.